Recovering from Post-Concussion Syndrome: How to Get the Most out of Treatment

 - Quieren is a Cognitive FX patient from the Netherlands who suffered from PCS after a bike accident.

-- Sam Gray (mentioned earlier in this post) sought treatment 33 years after a mild TBI.
+- Sam Gray (mentioned earlier in this post) sought treatment 33 years after a brain bleed.

 - Myrthe van Boon is a mother of two who struggled with debilitating post-concussion symptoms for years before finding Cognitive FX.